blinklet/learning/data-science/data-science-environment.md

 ## Assign table classes

 So that you can more easily use the reflected tables, assign each SQLAlchemy ORM class to a variable so it is easier to work with.
-Create a new Jupyter Notebook cell and run the following code:
+Run the following code:

 ```python
 Album = Base.classes.Album